qmk/qmk_firmware/keyboards/viktus/sp_mini/readme.md

 ![sp_mini](imgur.com image replace me!)

 The SP Mini is a 40% version of the SP-111 created in a collaboration of OneCreativeMind and BlindAssassin111 (Viktus owner).
 All design done by BlindAssassin111.
 The layout includes an F Row, left macro column, and arrows.
 Rotary encoders are supported in the top left and right positions.
+The board also features three through hole LED indicators and RGB underglow.

 The SP Mini has dual ATMEGA32U4 controllers linked with USB Type C. Each PCB half has a single reset button and a standard AVR ISP header.